eegg/school-policies-and-procedures/src/safeguarding.rst

 * Requests of |The Setting Manager| that the accusee is immediately reinstated in their original post

-If the accusee is found innocent,
+If the accusee is found guilty,
 |The Safeguarding Officer|:

 * notifies the Independent Barring Board